aidan-duggan/ReverseCarcassone/rules.md

 _Shot at Goals_

-TODO determine odds of this.
+The attacker draws two Skill cards and sums the Special values.
+The target to beat is 3 + the distance from the try line.

 Success giving the attacking team 3 points.
 Play restarts with a Kickoff on the halfway line.
 Failure leads to a Kickoff on the defenders 22 line.

 #### Tracking Time
-After a fixed period of time, the next set piece that is not from a penalth ends the half.
-Play restarts with a kick off on the half way line with the opposite team that started the game kicking off.
+Each half will consist of 30 phases.The half ends after the next set piece that doesnt come from a penalty.

-TODO figure out time tracking.
+The next half restarts with a kick off on the half way line with the opposite team that started the game kicking off.
 ### Winning

 The game ends after 2 halfs are played, with the team with the most points winning.